Pylons/pyramid/docs/authorintro.rst

  Author Introduction
 =====================

-Welcome to "The :mod:`repoze.bfg` Web Application Framework".
-In this introduction, I'll describe the audience for this book, I'll describe the book content, I'll provide some context regarding the genesis of :mod:`repoze.bfg`, and I'll thank some important people.
+Welcome to "The :mod:`pyramid` Web Application Framework".
+In this introduction, I'll describe the audience for this book, I'll describe the book content, I'll provide some context regarding the genesis of :mod:`pyramid`, and I'll thank some important people.

 I hope you enjoy both this book and the software it documents.
 I've had a blast writing both.